-Payment Policies: There are two basic plans for making financial payments to the College for fall and spring semesters: The Semester Plan requires payment of the entire balance due for the semester on August 24, 2016 for the fall semester, and December 18, 2016 for the spring semester.
-The Monthly Payment Plan with Tuition Management Systems requires ten equal monthly payments for the estimated annual amount due with payments starting June 20 and ending March 20.
-In both plans, any approved but uncredited financial aid (e.g., student loans, private scholarships, and grants) may be taken into account in computing the payment amount, provided that the relevant information is clearly communicated to the Student Financial Services along with the payment.
-Any outstanding balance carried beyond the due date is subject to a late payment charge of \$100 in addition to a finance charge of 1.25% per month.
+- 5 month payment plan with payments beginning November 20 and ending March 20, or - 4 month payment plan with payments beginning December 20 and ending March 20.

+In both plans, any approved but uncredited financial aid (e.g., student loans, scholarships and grants) may be taken into account in computing the payment amount, provided that the relevant information is clearly communicated to the Student Financial Services along with the payment.
+Any outstanding balance carried beyond the due date is subject to a late payment fee of \$100 in addition to a finance charge of 1.25% per month.